-An algorithm proposed in~\cite{ndaoud2020optimal} shows that it is possible to recover $z^*$ efficiently when the entries of $M$ are i.i.d.~standard Gaussian random variables at sample complexity $n = \Omega(\sigma\log(ed/\sigma) + \varrho^2\log(d))$.
+To the best of our knowledge, the best sample complexity for recovering $z^*$ in polynomial time is proposed by~\cite{ndaoud2020optimal}.
+The authors show that it is possible to recover $z^*$ efficiently when the entries of $M$ are i.i.d.~standard Gaussian random variables with sample complexity $n = \Omega(\sigma\log(ed/\sigma) + \varrho^2\log(d))$.
 In \cref{example2 thm}, we show that we need $n = \Omega((\sigma^2 + \varrho^2)\log(d))$ many samples.
 The differences between these results are that: (1) we recover the integer vector $z^*$ exactly, while~\cite{ndaoud2020optimal} recovers an estimator of $z^*$; (2) our method is more general, since theirs may not extend to the sub-Gaussian setting.
-We view such difference of sample complexity as a trade off to obtain integrality and a more general setting.
+We view the difference in sample complexity as a trade-off to obtain integrality in a more general setting.

-\sctn{Numerical tests} In this section, we discuss the numerical performance of our SDP relaxation \eqref{prob SDP}.
-We report the numerical performance of \eqref{prob SDP} under the data models which are studied in \cref{section:linear model}.
-We also compare the performance of \eqref{prob SDP} with other known convex relaxation algorithms.
-Recall that, in \cref{section:linear model}, we considered two problems: the feature extraction problem and the integer sparse recovery problem.
-For the feature extraction problem, we are not aware of other convex relaxation algorithms, and hence we solely report the performance of \eqref{prob SDP} for \cref{model:gaussian general details}.
-For the integer sparse recovery problem, we report the performance of \eqref{prob SDP} for \cref{model:high coherence} and \cref{model:gaussian recovery details}, and we compare its performance with Lasso and Dantzig Selector, which are the most studied convex relaxation algorithms for the sparse recovery problem.
-Lasso and Dantzig Selector are defined by

-where $\lambda$ and $\eta$ are parameters to be chosen.
-All the calculations are made via CVX v2.2, a package for solving convex optimization problems~\cite{cvx} implemented in Matlab, with solver Mosek 9.2~\cite{mosek}.